Strawn Historic Citrus Packing House District

 The Strawn Historic Citrus Packing House District (also known as the Bob White Historic Citrus Packing House District) is a U.S. historic district (designated as such on September 13, 1993) located at 5707 Lake Winona Road in DeLeon Springs, Florida in Volusia County.
 It contains 12 historic buildings and 3 structures.
-The packing house is in a state of abandoned decay and has not been operation since 1983.
+The packing house is in a state of abandoned decay and has not been in operation since 1983.